UVA-PCL/sd3-hadoop/README.md

 Included in this repository:

-*  a script to setting up an single-node hadoop cluster with an appropriate configuration file `scripts/setup-all`.
+*  a script to setting up an single-node Hadoop cluster with an appropriate configuration file `scripts/setup-all`.
    This assumes that the scripts directory is accessible on all the machines to be used for single-node clusters (either it is on a shared network filesystem, or you copy over this repository manually).
-This assumes you place a Hadoop binary trball for it to extract in a location specified in `scripts/config.sh`.
+This assumes you place a Hadoop binary tarball for it to extract in a location specified in `scripts/config.sh`.

 *  a script to starting and stopping the Hadoop clusters configured with `setup-all` in `scripts/start-all` and `scripts/stop-all`